superseriousbusiness/gotosocial/docs/configuration/trusted_proxies.md

 To correctly enforce [rate limiting](../api/ratelimiting.md), GoToSocial relies on the concept of "trusted proxies" in order to accurately determine the IP address of clients accessing your server.

-A "trusted proxy" is an intermediate network hop that GoToSocial can be instructed to trust to provide a correct client IP address.
+A "trusted proxy" is an intermediate network hop that GoToSocial can be instructed to trust to provide a correct client IP address via an `X-Forwarded-For` or `X-Real-IP` header.

 For example, if you are running in a reverse proxy configuration with Docker + Nginx, then the Docker network address of Nginx should be configured as a trusted proxy, since all traffic from the wider internet will come into GoToSocial via Nginx.

-Without setting `trusted-proxies` correctly, GoToSocial will see all incoming client IP addresses as the same address, which leads to rate limiting issues, since GoToSocial uses client IP addresses to bucket rate limits.
+If `trusted-proxies` is not set correctly, GoToSocial will see all incoming client IP addresses as the same address.
+This will lead to rate limiting issues, since GoToSocial uses client IP addresses to bucket rate limits.

+!!! tip
+    If you reached this page via the trusted proxies warning on a GoToSocial page, and the suggested address to add is `127.0.0.1`, then before you try any of the other troubleshooting steps, ensure that your reverse proxy is configured to correctly pass either `X-Forwarded-For` or `X-Real-IP`.

 ## tl;dr: How to set `trusted-proxies` correctly